baoguangsheng/g-transformer/README.md

     pip install --editable .
 ```
 Please also follow the readmes under folder raw_data and mbart.cc25 to download raw data and pretrained model.
 (Notes: Our models were trained on 4 GPUs.
-If you run them on 2 GPUs, in theory you could double the number for argument --update-freq.
-However, we haven't test such settings.)
+If you trained them on 2 GPUs, in theory you could double the number for argument --update-freq.
+However, we haven't tested such settings.)

 ## Non-pretraining Settings